DougWilkinson/sensor-mqtt-homeassistant/README.md

-# Why this?
-This project was the result of an evolution through home automation and sensors.
-The ESP8266 has fascinated me from the beginning and started with Arduino/mqtt and is now focused on micropython/mqtt for communication with Homeassistant.

-The driver for micropython was to learn python, not because it's better in some way.
-It has significant limitations on code size and speed, but for the majority of my sensors and controllers, it is more than adequate.
+# micropython based sensors?
+This repository is the result of an evolution through home automation and the ESP8266.
+I hope it is useful to someone.
+There are other platforms that do not require this level of effort (ESPHome or Tasmota) that can do a lot with little coding/effort.
+I did this because it's a hobby and fun, not because it was easier.
+It will always be a work in progress.

 ## Overview

-The interaction between the sensor device and Homeassistant is shown below and described in more detail following that.
-This readme is only an overview.
-More detailed documentation is needed but unless anyone actually asks for it, I do not plan to do much more here.
+The main design includes:
+- Updates to .py modules using Http (Homeassistant has a web server built in that I use)
+- Basic sensor types predefined that are auto-discoverable by Homeassistant through MQTT)
+- Modular design to extend sensors to include motor controls or other custom devices
+- Lots of examples of actual sensors/devices I use for curtains, leds, weight, temperature, etc.

 ![overview image](./hass-mqtt-sensor-overview.jpg)

-The latest iteration of code includes a means to automatically update .py files via a web server using http requests.
-No authentication or code verification is being done here and on the esp8266 platform, probably never will be.
-It's added overhead that I can't afford to keep code size small.
+** Disclaimer: This code is for learning purposes only.
+Use at your own risk.

 ## Components (uController)